 So, where spiritual matters are concerned, understanding the singular nature of the Holy Spirit’s truths, if we disagree on something, then one of us is right and the other wrong, or we’re both wrong.
 Where two beliefs contradict each other, they cannot both be truth.

-That’s one of the dangers in christianity—many christians are so accepting of contradicting doctrines from others in christianity, which is wholly contrary to the Holy Spirit and His undivided truth—HE divides between truth and error, and one either has truth, or one is in error.
+That’s one of the dangers in christianity—many christians are so accepting of contradicting doctrines from others in christianity, which is wholly contrary to the Holy Spirit and His undivided truth—HE divides between truth and error, and one either has truth, or one is in error (Ephesians 4:4-6).
 There are NO DENOMINATIONS in the Holy Spirit!
 Christianity has more than 41,000 different flavors (denominations).

 And, here’s a kicker—John 4:24 tells us that ONLY TRUTH is acceptable as worship before the Father.
-So, it’s not just a matter of “agreeing to disagree,” but that only the one who espouses truth is worshiping the Father in an acceptable manner, which means that the worship of the one who is in error is NOT acceptable to the Father—it is rejected (and, “He knows my heart” cannot change that).
+So, it’s not just a matter of “agreeing to disagree,” but that only the one who espouses truth has the ability to worship the Father in an acceptable manner, which means that the worship of the one who is in error is NOT acceptable to the Father—it is rejected (and, “He knows my heart” cannot change that).

 Platitudes are not fact.
 Accusations apart from evidence have no merit.
 I would LOVE for someone to show me how the Holy Spirit has misled me over the past decade since leading me OUT of christianity.
 I welcome the opportunity to be shown exactly how I have it wrong.

-You see, I know what christianity teaches—I was formally educated in it (xtian high school and university), and I worked in it for decades (on pastoral staff as a music minister, and I also toured to “churches” across the country for well over a decade).
-I know what I knew, and I know what I now know after the Holy Spirit’s intense instruction for the past decade.
+You see, I know what christianity teaches—I was formally educated in it (christian high school and university), and I worked in it for decades (on pastoral staff as a music minister for several years, and I also toured to “churches” across the country for well over a decade).
+I know what I knew, and I know what I now know after the Holy Spirit’s instruction for the past decade—and the two are incompatible.

 Most of the time, the christians who want to debate have no idea what I know.
 They only know what I used to know before I was instructed by the Holy Spirit.
 So, we both know what they know, but most of them are not even aware that the Holy Spirit’s truths that He has taught me even exist (because they’ve been falsely taught that the Father changed at some point—the lie that there is an OT God and a NT God).